BlueBrain/HighFive/README.md

 * https://github.com/BlueBrain/HighFive/releases
 * https://zenodo.org/doi/10.5281/zenodo.10679422

-All future development and full releases can be found at:
+All future development and new releases can be found at:
 * https://github.com/highfive-devs/highfive

 ## Example